AdelleKing/WineShack/README.md

 ### **Content:**
 * I used Code Institue's walk through videos to support this project.
-* I used Font Awesome for the icons throught the site [Font Awesome](https://fontawesome.com)
+* I used Font Awesome for the icons throughout the site [Font Awesome](https://fontawesome.com)
 * Images were taken from [Pexels](https://www.pexels.com/)